 What does the typical garage door inspection include?

 You have to inspect all metal parts for rust, corrosion, other types of damage and deformation.
 You need to pay special attention to the garage door cables and springs as they are under a great tension.
 Our experts recommend that you inspect the sensors and the opener as well.
 Check the panels and weather stripping for damage.

 What are corner brackets?

 The corner brackets are usually affixed to the lower corners of the door.
 The cables that help lift the door are attached to these brackets.
-These should only be serviced by our experts at Northridge as the high tension cables that are connected to the brackets can cause them to fly when disconnected.
+These should only be serviced by our experts, as the high tension cables that are connected to the brackets can cause them to fly when disconnected.

 What's the importance of safety cables?

 Safety cables are different from regular garage door cables.
 Their job is to ensure the safety of garage door springs.
 They are extremely important for torsion spring garage door systems since torsion springs can snap abruptly, fly in the garage and cause severe injuries.
 The mission of safety cables – and thus their name – is to keep the broken spring from flying in the air.
 They keep it in place and, hence, no one is injured.